On the Dominance of Truth-Telling in Gradual Mechanisms: Characterizations

-Under the assumption (made for convenience) that the initial history is a (possibly degenerate) information set for each agent, the three basic transformations can be applied sequentially to transform any GM into the direct mechanism of the same SCF.
-For instance, with one SPL, two COAs, and an inverse ILL, the GM $G^1$ in Figure \ref{figSPL} is converted into $G^4$ in Figure \ref{figILL}.
+Under the assumption (made for convenience) that the initial history is a (possibly degenerate) information set for each agent, the three basic transformations can be applied sequentially to transform any gradual mechanism into the direct mechanism of the same SCF.
+For instance, with one SPL, two COAs, and an inverse ILL, the gradual mechanism $G^1$ in Figure \ref{figSPL} is converted into $G^4$ in Figure \ref{figILL}.
 A subsequent COA, which advances voter 2's decision to the initial history, then transforms $G^4$ into the direct mechanism.

-\begin{proposition} Any GM $G$ implementing an SCF $f$ can be transformed into the direct mechanism of $f$ through a chain of SPLs, COAs, and inverse ILLs. \end{proposition}
+\begin{proposition} Any gradual mechanism $G$ implementing an SCF $f$ can be transformed into the direct mechanism of $f$ through a chain of SPLs, COAs, and inverse ILLs. \end{proposition}